airnity/airnity-cli-releases/README.md

 # Open Windows PowerShell (Run as Administrator)
 # Go in your download folder
 cd $env:USERPROFILE\Downloads # (Press Enter)
-# Then copy and rename binary
+# Move and rename binary
 Copy-Item "airnity-windows-amd64.exe" "$env:WINDIR\System32\airnity.exe" # (Press Enter)
 # then use it with `airnity.exe --help`
 ```